 If you are in Paris and you see a street sign with Faubourg in the name, it means that that area once used to be a suburb outside of Paris.
-So city expansion has been going on since roman times.
+So city expansion has been going on since Roman times.

 However in 1958, some genius city planner decided that Paris was done.
 It was not going to grow any bigger.
 And rather than building a fortress wall, they did one better.
 They built a 6 lane highway around the city.
-Effectively, they managed to put in a physical and psychological barrier between Paris intramuros (Paris within the wall) and what was to become Grand Paris.
+Effectively, they managed to put in a physical and psychological barrier between Paris Intramuros (Paris within the wall) and what was to become Grand Paris.

 Only 2 million people live within Paris intramuros, with another 10 million people in the surrounding Greater Parisian area.
 This shortsightedness has created a social and economic barrier with the suburbs, with some hip Parisians refusing to cross the periph’.
 (Even if some suburbs cost as much as living within the city. )

-Shootings and other violent crime like stabbings may be rare in Paris, but petty crime is not.
+Violent crimes may be rare in Paris, but petty crime is not.
 Pickpockets, which are often organized by crime syndicates, are rampant in Paris.

 This is why the Paris Metro regularly sounds warnings to tourists about watching your stuff in French, English, German, Spanish, and Japanese.